Brock Pierce: 2022 Senate campaign

 In November 2021, Pierce filed a statement of organization with the FEC and later confirmed he was considering a 2022 run for the United States Senate to replace retiring Vermont senator Patrick Leahy After news reports indicated Pierce could lose his federal income tax-free status as a Puerto Rico resident by running in Vermont, he did not file to qualify for the ballot.

 Personal life

 He is married to Crystal Rose, CEO of Sensay and co-chairman of the United Council of Rising Nations.

 In 2000, three former DEN employees filed a lawsuit against Marc Collins-Rector and Pierce alleging that they provided the plaintiffs with drugs and pressured them for sex when Pierce and one of the plaintiffs were still teenagers.
-Pierce, along with the other two DEN employees, fled the United States.
-They were arrested by Interpol in 2002 in Marbella, Spain.
-Pierce was released without being charged.
-Rector eventually pleaded guilty and left the United States.

-The three plaintiffs voluntarily dismissed all charges against Pierce without receiving any compensation.
-Court records show that Pierce paid $21,600 to one of the plaintiff's attorneys because said attorney refused to file the order of dismissal requested by his client until the attorney's expenses were reimbursed.